Course Catalog

 5 units

 Students carry out advanced-level tasks that involve listening, speaking, reading, and/or writing, and learn how to read and write 100 additional kanji.
 Further development of cultural knowledge and understanding through critical examination of authentic Japanese materials in a variety of genres, including literary work, expository writing, and films.
 May be repeated for credit with consent of instructor.
-Prerequisite(s): course 104; or by consent of instructor.
-Students interested in this course who have not taken the prerequisite should meet with the instructor prior to the first class meeting.
+Prerequisite(s): JAPN 104 or by consent of instructor.
 (General Education Code(s): TA.)

 JAPN 109